MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/flush-openmp.md

 ## Arguments

-*var* (optional)<br/>
+*var*<br/>
-A comma-separated list of variables that represent objects you want to synchronize.
+(Optional) A comma-separated list of variables that represent objects you want to synchronize.
 If `var` is not specified, all memory is flushed.

 ## Remarks
  The **flush** directive supports no OpenMP clauses.